-GOV.GG contains links to and from other websites.
+The website contains links to and from other websites.
 Usually, you will see a difference in the look of the web pages, flagging that you have gone into another website but if you are unsure, you can check the web address.
-All the pages within this site start with www.gov.gg.
+All the pages within this site start with www.guernsey.police.uk

-Other online services and transactions that we link to or from may process your data in a different way to GOV.GG.
+Other online services and transactions that we link to or from may process your data in a different way to our website.
 If you go to another website from this one, always read the privacy policy on that website to find out what it does with your information.